Open-Credentialing-Initiative/trusted-issuer-registry-v1/README.md

 If a voting proposal got enough approvals, a Statekeeper can instruct the smart contract to enforce the proposal.
 This could be adding/ removing a trusted issuer DID or a Statekeeper from the contract state.

-The officially deployed versions of the trusted issuer registry can be found here:

 ### Frontend

 The frontend is an easy-to-use web application that connects to the Smart Contract.
 Its purpose is to allow Statekeepers